henroFall/Rasputin-up/README.md

 ## Introduction

 Welcome to **Rasputin-up**!
 I cobbled this together becuase I got tired of doing this all manually every time I built a new SBC.
 For now, I've got log2ram and the pi-apps version of zram-swap to reduce wear on your SD card and reduce overall I/O overhead.
 I'm also configure all the log files I can find to roll every 7 days.
+Plus TightVNC, cause reasons.

 You can technically run this on any Debian / Ubuntu based thing, but the problems this solves affect SBCs (1GB and up) with SD based main storage.
 Plus, I thought the name was clever.
+Try to say it out loud.
+I think it works.

 ## Features